SMH17/TensorBoxPy3/README.md

 ## Tensorboard

 You can visualize the progress of your experiments during training using Tensorboard.
+You can do this manually with the follow code, or simply launching the related script.

     $ cd /path/to/tensorbox
     $ tensorboard --logdir output